Date: May 2017

 I debated whether or not to do the development work on a local installation of WordPress, but in the end I decided to do it online because that’s where it would end up anyway.
 I installed WordPress in a subdirectory (at surety1.com/wp/) and planned to point it at the root once development was finished.

 Even this small step ended up being harder than usual.
-We have a web hosting company unlike any I’ve ever worked with.
+They have a web hosting company unlike any I’ve ever worked with.
 Maybe they’re normal, but it seems like every time I need to interact with them, it’s unnecessarily difficult.
 It’s a very non-managed hosting setup, meaning that they don’t do much of anything for you automatically.
 They even made me upgrade the Linux kernel via SSH one time.
 It seems crazy to me that they’d even want their clients messing with that kind of thing.
 I always have to explain to them that I’m not a server administrator, and I honestly don’t understand why they’re not taking care of server administration tasks themselves.

 Anyway.
 WordPress wouldn’t install.
 I’ve installed it many times, following the usual official instructions, and never had a problem.
 But this time it would get to the end and then just give me a 404 error.
 Eventually I got the hosting guys to help me, and they edited the .htaccess file to allow URL rewriting.
 I’m still not sure why that wasn’t happening automatically like it normally does.

 I also edited the robots.txt file and WordPress settings to keep bots out of the directory so that Google wouldn’t crawl and index my development website.

 All of the bond pages are in a section of the website called the “Bond Info Center.”
 Each page is a custom post in WordPress, the custom post type being bond_info.
 These are the most important pages on the site because they are the equivalent of product pages and they also function as landing pages for ads.